UBICenter/child-allowance/jb/research.md

 ### Child labor

 The studies considered found inconsistent evidence on the effects of cash transfers on child labor.
-There was limited consistency in the definition used to define child labor, with some studies using the UNICEF thresholds for identification of an excessive number of hours spent working that would lower school participation[^Child labor].
+There was limited consistency in the definition used to define child labor, with some studies using the UNICEF thresholds for identification of an excessive number of hours spent working that would lower school participation and many using similar though slightly altered definitions [^Child labor].
 While the Kenya CT-OVC found a modest reduction (-12%\*\*\* [42%]) in own-farm labor, the vast majority of studies found no effect of cash transfers on child labor incidence, though this may be a result of substantial ceiling effects.
-For example, it was unsurprising that the Kenya CT-OVC found no reduction in wage labor participation as at baseline less than 2% of children aged 10-15 were engaged in wage labor.
+For example, it was unsurprising that the Kenya CT-OVC found no reduction in wage labor participation, as at baseline less than 2% of children aged 10-15 were engaged in wage labor.
-Indeed, the Malawi SCTP found a 9 pp*** [-] increase in child labour incidence, with the majority of the increase in hazardous activities.
+That said, there were some unusual results which highlight the weakness of evidence on the relationship between cash transfers and child labour incidence.
+The Malawi SCTP found a 9 pp*** [-] increase in child labour incidence, with the majority of the increase in hazardous activities.
 The absence of evidence is reflected in the World Bank meta-analysis, which found no significant effect {cite}`World_Bank_meta`.

 [^Child labor]: Consider, for example, the definition of child labor used by the Malawi SCTP program: